Alimony

 Types of Spousal Support

-Couples who are separating or seeking a divorce can negotiate and agree on any type or combination of support and incorporate them into a property settlement agreement.
+Couples who are separating can negotiate on any type of support and incorporate them into a property settlement agreement.
 Contested divorces, however, leave the decision to the court with the following options available to it:

 • Periodic payments: Payments from one party to the other paid at specific intervals, such as weekly, monthly or quarterly, are referred to as permanent alimony because it continues until the death of either party or the remarriage or cohabitation of the receiving spouse in a relationship akin to a marriage for a year or longer.
 If a court orders periodic payments for a specific duration, such as a year or five years, the payments are considered to be rehabilitative in nature because they are intended to last only as long as necessary for the spouse to become self-supporting.